What is SOC 2?

 SOC 2 stands for Systems and Organization Controls 2.

 The SOC 2 security framework covers how companies should handle customer data that’s stored in the cloud.
-At its core, the AICPA designed SOC 2 to establish trust between service organizations and their customers.
+At its core, the AICPA designed SOC 2 to establish trust between service providers and their customers.

 What is SOC 2 Compliance?

 If SOC 2 is a security framework, what does SOC 2 compliance mean?
 What is a SOC 2 report?
-What kind of organization needs a SOC 2 report, and when?
+What kind of organization needs a SOC 2 audit report, and when?

 These are common questions for companies starting on their journey to SOC 2 compliance.